Most of us know two things about camels – they have humps on their back, and they spit at people.

 Thousands of people list riding a camel as one of their life goals, but how many of us actually know something interesting about these amazing creatures?

-Well it’s never to late to learn!
+Well, it’s never too late to learn!
 Here are the thirty most incredible facts about camels!

 Camels’ humps are not used to store water.
 Even though they come from hot climates, their humps store fat and also help the rest of their bodies to stay cooler.
 When needed, the fat will be converted to food or water.